javascriptnicaragua/codigo-de-conducta/README_en.md

     moderator creates an inappropriate situation, they should expect less leeway than others.

-In the `colombia.dev` community we strive to go the extra step to look out for each other.
+In the `JavaScript Nicaragua` community we strive to go the extra step to look out for each other.
 Don't just aim to be technically unimpeachable, try to be your best self.
 In particular, avoid flirting with offensive or sensitive issues, particularly if they're off-topic; this all too often leads to unnecessary